oanda/apidocs/v1/rates.md

 ## Get an instrument list
 GET /v1/instruments

-Return a list of instruments (currency pairs, CFDs, and commodities) that are available on the OANDA platform.
+Return a list of tradeable instruments (currency pairs, CFDs, and commodities) that are available for trading with the account specified.

 #### Request
     curl -X GET "http://api-sandbox.oanda.com/v1/instruments"